amolmane1/spring_takehome/README.md

 #### Caching:

-- @lru_cache on settings loader, and reference-data loader to avoid repeated I/O and model re-instantiation per request.
+- `@lru_cache()` on settings loader, model loader, and reference loader to avoid repeated disk I/O and model instantiation on each request.

 ## How to Run / Deploy